IlyasMoutawwakil/plate-detector/README.md

 And for the detection I re-implemented the YOLO algorithm in Google's ML framework TensorFlow.

 ## Let's make it even more challenging
-To make this solution cheaper and to implement it in small embedded systems such as Raspberry Pi, I went through different CNN architectures and modified the original features extractor (Darknet) with Google's fastest (SqueezeNet).
+To make this solution cheaper and to implement it in small embedded systems such as Raspberry Pi, I went through different CNN architectures and modified the original features extractor (Darknet) with Google and Stanford's fastest (SqueezeNet and MobileNet).
 With these modifications I achieved real time (30 fps) detection with less memory, less training time and less computation.

 ## Results